 |Commander: Rule 0||Legal|

-: This becomes a 2/2 Assembly-Worker artifact creature until end of turn.
-This is still a land.
+: Mishra's Factory becomes a 2/2 Assembly-Worker artifact creature until end of turn.
+It's is still a land.

 : Target Assembly-Worker creature gets +1/+1 until end of turn.

 3 months ago

 If you like stealing creatures and have access to Blink Thassa, you might like Callous Oppressor.
 I'd also look at Helm of Possession for the same reasons.
 TBH I think I'd run Sower of Temptation over Gilded Drake with your Commander (Drake is a great card, but at least if you kill off Sower's creature you can just flicker Sower to get a new creature, at which point you can flicker Sower to steal something else), either way it's also worth a look.

 If you're looking for ramp in Blue, I'm a fan of the usually clowned-on Dreamscape Artist, Myriad Landscape and Retraced Image, but I think it's probably a reasonable choice to run stuff like Arcane Signet/Fellwar Stone if you're struggling to get your ramp numbers high enough.
 A sneaky trick I heard about from The Command Zone (it's a Youtube EDH channel) is that you can use creature lands like Mishra's Factory or Faerie Conclave as a form of Blue ramp if you can copy them when they are creatures, Magic has few issues with cloning/copying lands if they are also creatures.
 Another unusual form of 'ramp' is to use the odd card like Walking Atlas to cheat extra lands in, but you probably would want a few more lands or card draw.